sheldonucr/ucr-eecs168-lab/README.md

 ## Checkoff

 - You need to get checkoff your each lab result.
 If not , you will receive no credit for your lab score even if you submit your lab report.
+Checkoff means showing your completed work to your TA.

 ### Cheating Policy